 History of the USS Telfair (APA-210)

-In March 1945, the Telfair had forces of the 77th Division embarked in anticipation of the invasion of Okinawa.
+In March 1945, the Telfair forces of the 77th Division embarked in anticipation of the invasion of Okinawa.
 The ship was ordered to join other vessels in securing the surroundings of Kerama Retto, a group of islands in the vicinity of Okinawa.
 As it happened, that particular area was the first one to see conflict as the assault on Okinawa began.
-Until 2 April 1945, the Telfair supported the occupation of Kerama Retto.
+Until 2 April 1945, Telfair supported the occupation of Kerama Retto.
 In the evening of that day, the Telfair and the entire task group it operated along with got attacked by 10 kamikazes.
-As a result, the ship sailed the waters near Okinawa a little longer until 26 April.
+As a result, the ship sailed the waters near Okinawa for a little longer until 26 April.
 By 30 April, the vessel was stationed at Ulithi in the West Carolines for reparations.
 After undergoing modifications that would ensure its safe return to the United States, the ship departed for Seattle, Washington, where it disembarked troopship and then underwent a proper overhaul.

 Asbestos Risks on the USS Telfair (APA-210)

 With the outbreak of World War II, the U.S. military and, in particular, the Navy made use of enormous amounts of asbestos that were directed especially toward the construction of ships.
 Regarding the building of vessels, asbestos-based materials were considered ideal due to their capabilities of being resistant to fire.
 Thus, on board a ship, one would find insulation, flooring and tiles, and even wall panels made of mixtures containing asbestos.
 The mineral was cheap, easy to handle, and widely available since it was heavily mined in North America.